gumgum/gumdrops/_stories/molecules/SearchSelect/README.md

 # SearchSelect

-`<SearchSelect>` allows for external options to be provided and selected through a dropdown.
+`<SearchSelect>` allows for external options to be provided and selected through a dropdown menu, such as a text input that calls an API endpoint for autocomplete options.

 | Name         | Default           | Description                                                                                      | type     |
 | ------------ | ----------------- | ------------------------------------------------------------------------------------------------ | -------- |